 Many sophisticated medical devices require very tight tolerances.
 This is easy to achieve on quality CNC machines.
 Surface finishes are typically excellent, requiring very little post-processing.
 This again saves time and money, but that is not the critical issue.
 The important point about medical products and related equipment especially is that they must be fit for purpose and any deviation in specifications could spell disaster.
 Digital machining reduces this risk to a minimum.

 7. Digital CAD files are portable and flexible

 Digital manufacturing allows product designers, medical specialists and manufacturing professionals to transfer digital programs from one location to another quickly and easily.
-This greatly enhances the ability of CNC machining to provide specialty solutions where and when they are needed most without regard to geographical location.
+This technology greatly enhances the ability of CNC machining to provide specialty medical equipment solutions where and when they are needed most without regard to geographical location.

 Star Rapid is fully compliant with many ISO certifications, including ISO 13485.
 Our manufacturing professionals are here to offer a complete design for manufacturing review when you contact us for a free quotation on medical devices or your other critical projects.